jay-johnson/spylunking/README.rst

     get_splunk_token.py
     955324da-742b-43d4-9746-bcbedf6ae7f4

-Please wait a few while the container is getting ready.
+Please wait at least 30 seconds while the container is getting ready.
 You may see output like this when the ``splunk`` container is not ready yet or stops running:

 ::